agiliopadua/md/ljatoms/README.md

 Some remarks:
 - Force and energy calculations need to account for the periodic boundary conditions.
-- Interactions need to be considered explicitly only up to a cutoff distance of around $3\sigma \approx 12$ Å.
+- Interactions need to be considered explicitly only up to a cutoff distance above $3\sigma$, usually 12 Å.
-- Attention must be paid to the **units** in the calculation of energies and forces, and in the integrator.
+- Attention must be paid to the **units** in the calculation of energies and forces, as well as in the integrator.
 - **Avogadro** is a handy tool to create an initial PDB file with some atoms (add the box with \<Crystallography>\<Add Unit Cell>, 30 Å side for example).

 Python routines to read and write PDB files are supplied, as well as the LJ potential parameters for the rare gases.